-We ask all visitors to travel and recreate responsibly this summer by complying with guidance from local, state, and federal authorities.
+We ask all visitors to travel and recreate responsibly by complying with guidance from local, state, and federal authorities.
 Visitors must observe social distancing guidelines, and no gatherings larger than 10 are permitted.

 - Tent camping is available on American Prairie Reserve's deeded land following the guidelines outlined below.